Sex education: Opposing sides regarding the ethics of sexuality

 There are two opposing sides of the sex education argument among parents.
-Sexual liberals see knowledge on sex as equipping individuals to make informed decisions about their personal sexuality, and they are in favor of comprehensive sexual education all throughout schooling, not just in high school.
-Sexual conservatives see extensive education on sex as encouraging adolescents to have sex, and they believe that sex education should be taught inside the family for morals to be included in the conversation.
-Sexual conservatives see the importance of teaching sex education, but only through abstinence-only programs.
+Sexual liberals see knowledge about sex as equipping individuals to make informed decisions about their personal sexuality and tend to favor comprehensive sexual education throughout schooling, not just in high school.
+Sexual conservatives, by contrast, believe that extensive education on sex encourages adolescents to have sex and argue that sex education should be taught within the family so that moral values can be included in the conversation.
+They generally support sex education only through abstinence-only programs.

 Some claim that certain sex education curricula break down pre-existing notions of modesty or encourage acceptance of what they consider immoral practices, such as homosexuality or premarital sex.
-Naturally, those that believe that homosexuality and premarital sex are a normal part of the range of human sexuality disagree with them.
+Naturally, those who believe that homosexuality and premarital sex are a normal part of the range of human sexuality disagree with them.

 Multiple religions teach that sexual behavior outside of marriage is immoral and/or psychologically damaging, and some adherents desire this morality to be taught as a part of sex education.
 They may believe that sexual knowledge is necessary, or simply unavoidable, hence their preference for curricula based on abstinence.

-Sexual Health Website Evaluation Studies
+Sexual health website evaluation studies

 Research conducted in the 2010–20 shows the effectiveness of digital sexual health interventions for young adults.
-The systematic literature review examined 9881 records and assessed 61 studies, showing that phones are the leading way to deliver cognitive and behavioral results related to sexual health.
+The systematic literature review examined 9881 records and assessed 61 studies, showing that phones are the leading means of delivering cognitive and behavioral outcomes related to sexual health.
 Tools identified as the most popular mechanisms for sexual health promotion were: interactive websites, text messaging, phone calls, and online education programs.
 In evaluating the impact of these interventions, the review highlighted the importance of robust research designs, such as randomized controlled trials.

 The reliability of the information on Sexual Health remains a concern.
 A study focusing on websites that adolescents tend to access when seeking online sexual health information revealed the differences in reliability of those online resources.
-The study focused on websites based in the US such as: Planned Parenthood and WebMD.
+The study focused on websites based in the US, such as Planned Parenthood and WebMD.
 While Planned Parenthood was found to be the most well-rounded website, concerns about the reliability of some websites remain.

 Another study focused on the quality of online sexual health resources accessed by young people.
-It found that the CDC had the highest reliability score, while Planned Parenthood and WebMD scored higher in usability.
+It found that the CDC had the highest reliability score, while Planned Parenthood and WebMD had higher usability scores.

 Both these studies highlight the importance of online resources promoting sexual health in being easily accessible and trustworthy.

 A study examined the accessibility of sex education content online.
-The research was a keyword search which resulted in identifying 41 relevant web pages.
+The research involved a keyword search, which identified 41 relevant web pages.
 A surprising finding was that 63% of the pages were classified as pornography.
 This study highlights the difficulties and challenges that surround sexual health website evaluation studies.